 - Perfectly imperfect - homes that have elements of imperfection in them are often far more homey than perfectly put together spaces.
 There is something comforting about not having to worry too much about the marks, chips or scratches that come with daily life.
 Well worn, well-loved homes that have captured the traces of time not only tell the stories of how they have been lived in but also serve to reassure their owners and their guests that any signs of use or small mishaps will become a part of that story too.
 But this comforting feeling isn’t reserved exclusively for old homes.
 A few vintage pieces and the bravery to leave things a little undone can serve as a starting point for recreating a relaxed atmosphere within new or newly redecorated homes.
 I am of the opinion that it's best not to spend too much time worrying about stains on marble worktops or chips in ceramic cups.
 Trying to keep our homes pristine at all costs can be mentally exhausting, and it’s a losing battle.
 By intentionally creating room within our design for imperfections to appear or even incorporating them from the get-go, we are more likely to create an environment where others and we ourselves can let our guard down and feel at ease.

-When it comes to creating a welcoming home, there are no rules or guides.
+When it comes to creating a welcoming home, there are no rules.
 Some choices will enhance the comforting feeling of home, others may dull it or jar.
 Our best bet is to learn to listen to our intuition.
 If we can let how we want to feel rather than a certain look be the guiding force of our decision-making, we are more likely to tap into those underlying human desires that create spaces that feel warm and welcoming to all.
 We have to have a vision for what we want to achieve and we have to be brave.
 But I have found that the most comforting homes are those where the vision comes from how spaces should make us feel, rather than just how they should look.

 Images above show our Eggshell Tumbler, Eggshell Plates, Simple Matte White Vase, Short Simple Matte White Vase, Stone Washed Flatware, Botanical Dyed Linen Napkins in Slate and Stone, Snake Scented Candle, Octopus Scented Candle, Handwoven Cotton Cushion Covers, Pearwood Dusting Brush in White.